jetheis/MissingNPRPodcasts/README.md

-# All Things Considered Unofficial Podcast
+# (Unofficial) Missing NPR Podcasts

-This project includes a simple Sinatra web app that consumes the NPR API for the All Things Considered program and reorganizes it into a podcast format.
+This project includes a simple Sinatra web app that consumes the NPR API for the Morning Edition and All Things Considered radio news programs and reorganizes it into a podcast format.
 As stated many times thorughout this document, and throughout the NPR API Terms of Use, this software and its output are **for personal use only**.
 I am in no way affiliated with NPR or the All Things Considered program.

 Please read TODO before using this software.

 ## Disclaimer

 This is not an official podcast!
-NPR makes a good portion of its money from licensing programs like All Things Considered to member stations.
-Do not let the existance of this code prevent you from both listening to All Things Considered from your local NPR member station and contributing to that station.
+NPR makes a good portion of its money from licensing programs like Morning Edition and All Things Considered to member stations.
+Do not let the existance of this code prevent you from both listening to these programs from your local NPR member station and contributing to that station.

 If you don't have a "home" NPR member station, feel free to donate to mine:

 * [WFYI (Indianapolis)](https://www.wfyi.org/pledgeNew/pledgeForm.php)
 * [WFIU (Bloomington, Terre Haute)](http://indianapublicmedia.org/support/radio/)

-Make sure you note the All Things Considered program in your donation.

 ## Acceptable Use